 Ladies, Wine & Design was started by Jessica Walsh after this happened and she realised that sometimes women can be competitive or unsupportive of one another.
-Only a small percent of creative directors are women, and LW&D wants to help change this through mentorship circles, portfolio reviews, talks, and creative meet-ups.
+Only a small percentage of creative directors are women, and LW&D wants to help change this through mentorship circles, portfolio reviews, talks, and creative meet-ups.
 In less than two years of launching, they’ve spread to chapters in over 180 cities all over the world so I was overwhelmed when the London collective got in touch and asked me to speak at their recent event.

 The event theme was ‘Going solo’ and I was one of five speakers sharing my self-employment story, along with the talented Sarah Boris, Helen Friel, Mavis and Haidee Drew.

 I graduated in 2008 and got my first job in a small agency, which meant I learnt many business skills without even realising.
-Everything from quoting, invoicing, proposals and pitches… that experience was essential to me when starting out of my own, albeit I hadn’t realised it at the time.
+Everything from quoting, invoicing, proposals and pitches… that experience was essential to me when starting out on my own, albeit I hadn’t realised it at the time.
 I spent 4 years in the agency and any spare evenings and weekends went into personal work, mostly illustration (which is something I didn’t have the opportunity to do in my graphic design role) — I curated exhibitions, featured in magazines and hosted workshops.
 I just loved to draw.

-When I went into self employment it was only then I appreciated what I’d learnt in the agency world and truly began to understand the power of networks.
-I’d never considered that my involvement in these events and exhibitions was building up my ‘network’ — and in honesty I’d only ever done those things for my own enjoyment and because I genuinely enjoyed the social side.
+When I went into self-employment it was only then I appreciated what I’d learnt in the agency world and truly began to understand the power of networks.
+I’d never considered that my involvement in these events and exhibitions was building up my ‘network’ — and in honesty, I’d only ever done those things for my own enjoyment and because I genuinely enjoyed the social side.
 But, all this ‘networking’ came in super handy when suddenly I found myself looking for work.
 To begin, I sent out emails to everybody I’d met over the years to let them know I was taking on freelance projects and slowly but surely I began to have a steady stream of work.

 As all young designers do, I often scrolled the blogs and wondered how all these other independent designers got these ‘dream projects’.
-Not to be ungrateful of the opportunities that got me to where I am today, but I think it’s fair to say my work was heavily influenced by others and lacked a sense of consistency in approach.
+Not to be ungrateful for the opportunities that got me to where I am today, but I think it’s fair to say my work was heavily influenced by others and lacked a sense of consistency in approach.
 Sure, as a designer I need to be adaptable, but I think a lot of the issue was confusion in my own identity.
-What did I feel most passionate about… what were my values… what did I love to do the most…
+What did I feel most passionate about… what were my values… what did I love to do the most?

 Illustration.
 I love illustration.
-Yet as a graphic designer I’d always seen these as two separate entities.
+Yet as a graphic designer, I’d always seen these as two separate entities.
 I’d read a magazine article about only showing the work you want to do and how your portfolio should be a representation of you and what you love most.
-So I began to add some of these personal projects I’d been doing in my spare time onto my website, and omitted all the work that I thought I should have been doing as a designer (but didn’t really connect with).
+So I began to add some of these personal projects I’d been doing in my spare time onto my website and omitted all the work that I thought I should have been doing as a designer (but didn’t really connect with).

 As my personal brand has grown I’ve gained more experience and clarity with my work.
-I like to think folk get a good sense of who I am by looking at the projects I’ve done and clients I’ve work with.
+I like to think folk get a good sense of who I am by looking at the projects I’ve done and clients I’ve worked with.
 I thrive off the passion and love of each business owner I collaborate with — and am thankful to be in a position to now choose who I work with.
 I see the design process as a partnership, an opportunity to push and learn from each other.

 The event was a fantastic night to meet fellow lady designers and share our experiences.
 I’m looking forward to the next one!